 - 1 10-ounce can Rotel tomatoes with green chilis, drained

-- Season chicken breast halves with lemon juice, garlic powder, a very generous sprinkling of paprika, and salt, pepper and cayenne pepper to taste.
+- Season the chicken breast halves with lemon juice, garlic powder, a very generous sprinkling of paprika, and salt, black pepper and cayenne pepper to taste.
 Set aside.

-- Brown the Cajun trinity of onion, bell pepper and celery in a 12-inch cast iron skillet.
+- Brown the Cajun trinity of onion, bell pepper and celery in the butter or oil in a 12-inch cast iron skillet.